"Discrete" vacuum geometry as a tool for Dirac fundamental quantization of Minkowskian Higgs model: Statement of problem.

 The thing is that the Bogomol'nyi equation (\ref{Bog}) is fulfilled to within the sign before the (covariant) derivative $D$ \cite{Gold}.

-Herewith it can be shown (repeating the arguments \cite{Al.S.}) that this duality in specifying the sign of the vacuum "magnetic" field $\bf B$ becomes unavoidable when there exists the (already mentioned) group $G_1$ of global rotations, compensating changes in the vacuum (YM-Higgs) configuration $(\Phi^a,A_\mu^a)$ at rotations around the axis $z$ of the chosen (rest) reference frame.
+Herewith it may be shown (repeating the arguments \cite{Al.S.}), and it will be done in Section 5, that this duality in specifying the sign of the vacuum "magnetic" field $\bf B$ becomes unavoidable when there exists the (already mentioned) group $G_1$ of global rotations, compensating changes in the vacuum (YM-Higgs) configuration $(\Phi^a,A_\mu^a)$ at rotations around the axis $z$ of the chosen (rest) reference frame.

 This causes inverting the sign before the generator \cite{Al.S.} $h\equiv h(\Phi)\equiv \Phi/a$ (with $\Phi$ being a Higgs BPS monopole mode and $a^2\equiv m/\sqrt \lambda$) of the residual $U(1)$ gauge symmetry group in the quested Minkowskian Higgs model.
 More exactly, to within an isomorphism, the elements \cite{Al.S.} \be \alpha(n)= (P\exp(-\int \limits _0^{2\pi}A _\theta d \theta ))^{-1} \ee (with $P$ standing for parallel transports along appropriate curves [integration ways]) of the holonomies group \cite{LP2,Al.S.} $H\simeq U(1)$ may be constructed involving (topologically nontrivial) threads $ A _\theta$.